-We pay close attention to the water customer feedback we receive Great customer service, getting (compliments and complaints). things right first time particularly the results of our annual Institute of Customer Service · Fair and affordable prices benchmarking survey (see pages An environmentally conscious 25 to 26).
-We also track UK water approach to the way we work. sector consumer groups and use customers want:
+We pay close attention to the customer feedback we receive (compliments and complaints), particularly the results of our annual Institute of Customer Service benchmarking survey (see pages 25 to 26).
+We also track UK water sector consumer groups and use their large-scale research to inform Jersey's position.